koonix/hosts/README.md

 # hosts

-ad and porn websites that I come across, that and are not blocked by other hosts files.
+ad and porn websites that I come across, that are not blocked by other famous hosts files.

 the file `safesearch` forces google's (and potentially other search engines) safesearch.